 In a provincial mine, the inexplicable disappearance of a miner forces the foreman to seek illumination from an unconventional source.
 In desperation he seeks the help of the local witch, for whom the rush towards modernity is a threat to her very survival.
 With abilities which once earned respect but now attract scorn, the witch leads the reluctant foreman into the darkness of the mine in search of the answers he seeks.

 In the technological age, what’s traditional and magical is fading.
-Silesia, together with all its culture, may lose it if it’s not suitable maintained.
-The story told in Skarbnik brings the viewers closer to Silesian culture, its language and legends, and encourages them to get to know them better.
-The world presented in the film would be a tribute for the folk and fantasy site of Poland.
-It would show the clash of worlds - old and new, real and fantastic, feminine and masculine.
+Silesia, together with all its culture, may lose it if it’s not properly maintained.
+The story told in Skarbnikbrings the viewers closer to Silesian culture, its language and legends, and encourages them to get to know them better.
+The world presented in the film is a tribute to the folk and fantasy site of Poland.
+It shows the clash of worlds - old and new, real and fantastic, feminine and masculine.